hsh2001/apple-dark-mode/README.en.md

 #### JavaScript
 In JavaScript, you have to borrow mediaquery of CSS and check it.
-Because CSS depends on mediaquery, compatibility is decided in accordance with support status of 'prefers-color-scheme' mediaquery.
+Because CSS depends on mediaquery, compatibility is decided in accordance with support status of `prefers-color-scheme` mediaquery.
 ```javascript
 const darkModeMeidaQuery = window.matchMedia('(prefers-color-scheme: dark)');